| The

 knowledge of chronic viral infections of the CNS which evade immune

+surveillance.
 The second theory suggests that a clone of B lymphocytes possessing

 a CNS specific binding site proliferate outside the CNS and are